uf-team/uarmdocs/docs/getting_started.md

 After installed the Requirement package, please use `pip install pyuarm` install uArm Enviroment

-After Done.
-You could use below commands.
+After Done.You could use below commands.
 - `uarm-firmware` - upgrade your uArm firmware
 - `uarm-calibrate` - calibrate your uArm
 - `uarm-listport` - show all connected uArm